Polynomial term structure models: A spectral representation

 \section{A spectral representation}

-We are in the setting of the scalar time-homogeneous polynomial model with the factor process taking values in a bounded open interval $I$.
-The coefficient functions $(g_k)_k$ are the solution of the system of differential equations which can be equivalently described as follows.
-Let $S = (S_{i,j})_{i,j = 0}^n$ be the $(n+1) \times (n+1)$ matrix with entries
+We are in the setting of the scalar non-degenerate polynomial model with the factor process taking values in a bounded open interval $I$.
+Recalling the notation $\mathbf{L}$ from Section \ref{se:pde}, we note that the coefficient functions $g = (g_0, \ldots, g_n)^{\top}$ are the solution of the system of differential equations